Academic Catalog

 Telephone: (404) 880-8284

-Founded in 1974, Jazz 91.9 WCLK a 501(c) (3) nonprofit radio station is a member supported National Public Radio (NPR) affiliate and African American Public Radio Consortium member (AAPRC) station that serves the interest of the citizens in metropolitan Atlanta.
-Licensed to Clark Atlanta University, Jazz 91.9 WCLK broadcasts a mix of classic and contemporary Jazz, Gospel and information programming to a metropolitan Atlanta audience of nearly 250,000 weekly listeners and it streams to thousands of weekly visitors globally at wclk.com.
-WCLK offers mainstream Jazz programming on its HD2 platform and a Hip Hop student programmed format on its HD3 platform which also serves as a production training outlet for students at Clark Atlanta University.
+Founded in 1974, Jazz 91.9 WCLK a 501(c) (3) nonprofit radio station is a member supported National Public Radio (NPR) affiliate and a founding member of the African American Public Radio Consortium (AAPRC) serving the interest of the citizens in metropolitan Atlanta.
+Licensed to Clark Atlanta University, Jazz 91.9 WCLK broadcasts a mix of classic and contemporary Jazz, Gospel and information programming to a metropolitan Atlanta audience of nearly 125,000 weekly listeners and it streams to thousands of weekly visitors globally at wclk.com.
+WCLK offers mainstream Jazz programming on its HD2 platform and a Hip-Hop format programmed by students on its HD3 platform which also serves as a production training outlet for students at Clark Atlanta University.

 The mission of Jazz 91.9 WCLK is to develop and provide professional high quality multimedia services and information programming and to increase the awareness of the significance of jazz music as an American art form to the Atlanta community and worldwide audience, while training and guiding students in all aspects of public media services.